 Call attention to your most important points through bolding, headers, and bullet points.

 Nobody does interactivity quite like Mailchimp.
-Their 2020 Annual Report feels like a video game, with the screen moving horizontally rather than vertically as the user scrolls.
+Their award-winning 2020 Annual Report is still one of the greatest annual reports I've ever seen, even a few years after its release.
+It feels like a video game, with the screen moving horizontally rather than vertically as the user scrolls.
 It even integrates hidden mini-games for the user to play.
-(I found the game with the cat fighting the evil vending machine to be harder than it looks.)
+(The game with the cat fighting the evil vending machine is harder than it looks.)

 The report highlights the company's success statistics, philanthropic efforts, fun facts, and some customer case studies, creating unique, colorful worlds for each of these sections.